May 2011, the trees are finaly blooming. It looks like the Apricots will

 tomatoes this year will come from the 'Red Alert'.
 Below the dwarf

 Delicious Apple is setting on fruit.
-The fish are multiplying and hungry.
+We are no longer hosting any fish

 Last, the Black Stalking Meadowrue has just started blooming on the 23rd.